lermana/2016_fordham_python_seminar/README.md

 **stock_csvs/** contains 500 csv files, each with daily stock price data for one of the 500 stocks in the S&P 500, for the time period ranging Jan 1998 - August 2013.
 Presumably, this data corresponds to the 500 stocks in the S&P 500 as of August 9th, 2013, where this data set ends.
 This was a free data set obtained from https://quantquote.com/historical-stock-data.

 **ppts/** contains the powerpoint presentations delivered in class.
 Though these presentations generally did a pretty mediocre job of predicting what would take place in subsequent classes, they did stay pretty close to whatever was covered in their respective sessions.
+I plan on eventually moving all of the powerpoint notes into Jupyter notebooks.

 **text_example/** contains a Jupyter notebook that walks through a practice example: searching for names in a text file using built-in Python data structures.
 This notebook contains detailed notes around what is being done and why - a great place to start for someone interested in learning or refreshing some Python fundamentals.